javieracevedo/mastermind-game/README.md

 ```

-This should be enough to setup the project and run it and see it working.
+This should be enough to setup the project, run it and see it working.